About me

 I am currently a Postdoctoral Research Associate at the National Institute of Economic and Social Research.
 I was previously the Humanities and Public Policy Officer at the University of Oxford.

 I am committed to ensuring that academic research is policy-engaged, and my career has shifted between the worlds of policy and academia.
 While a graduate student, I helped establish the Historians in Residence scheme at King's College, London, which placed historians in public institutions to work on projects of mutual benefit.
 After finishing my PhD, I worked as a Policy Advisor in the UK Civil Service, working on tech policy.
 I later held a postdoc at the Blavatnik School of Government at the University of Oxford, which examined how policymaking could be improved at the intersection of economic prosperity and national security.
+I have published policy reports with the Resolution Foundation, the Institute for Government, and the Blavatnik School of Government.

 Contact